-- a. the misuse of one's personal identification cards including passports, social security, documents relating to tax matters and employment, credit cards and other dossiers that distinguishes a person from another; - b. mail fraud; - c. stolen personalities in the internet, chatrooms, text messaging system and other advanced technology gadgets or in the mechanisms or modes of information highway; and - d. all other forms that tend to establish new identity to defraud the government or further a crime defined in existing laws.
-SECTION 2.
-Any person who violates the provisions of this Act shall, upon conviction, be penalized by imprisonment of not less than six (6) years nor more than twenty (20) years, or a fine of not more than five hundred thousand pesos (Php 500,000.00) nor more than five million pesos (Php 5,000,000.00) or both such fine and imprisonment at the discretion of the court.
-SECTION 3 The National Statistics Office, as repository of personal records, in coordination with the Department of Justice and other relevant offices shall establish a framework of nation-wide process to assist victims of identity theft, to facilitate the victim's correction of false records and assist law enforcement in obtaining evidence to apprehend the identity thieves. - SECTION 4.
-Implementing Rules and Regulations.
-Within ninety (90) days after the approval of this Act, the Department of Justice, shall promulgate the rules and regulations to supplement the enforcement of this Act. - SECTION 5.
-If any portion or provision of this Act is declared void or unconstitutional, the remaining portions or provisions shall not be affected by such declaration. - SECTION 6.
-All laws, decrees, rules and regulations, other issuances or parts thereof inconsistent with the provisions of this Act are hereby repealed or modified accordingly. - SECTION 7.
-This Act shall take effect fifteen (15) days after its complete publication in the Official Gazette or in two (2) newspapers of general circulation.
-Approved,
+- the misuse of one's personal identification cards including a. passports, social security, documents relating to tax matters and employment, credit cards and other dossiers that distinguishes a person from another; - b. ' mail fraud;

+- stolen personalities in the internet, chatrooms, text messaging C., system and other advanced technology gadgets or in the mechanisms or modes of information highway; and - all other forms that tend to establish new identity to defraud the d. government or further a crime defined in existing laws. - SEC.
+2. Any person who violates the provisions of this Act shall, upon conviction, be penalized by imprisonment of not less than six (6) years nor more than twenty (20) years, or a fine of not more than Five Hundred Thousand Pesos (Php 500,000.00) nor more than Five Million Pesos (Php 5,000,000.00) or both such fine and imprisonment at the discretion of the court. - SEC.
+3. The National Statistics Office, as repository of personal records, in coordination with the Department of Justice and other relevant offices shall establish a framework of nationwide process to assist victims of identity theft, to facilitate the victim's correction of false records and assist law enforcement in obtaining evidence to apprehend the identity thieves. - Implementing Rules and Regulations.
+Within ninety (90) days after the approval of this Act, the Department of Justice shall promulgate the rules and regulations to supplement the enforcement of this Act.

+- SEC.
+5. If any portion or provision of this Act is declared void or unconstitutional, the remaining portions or provisions shall not be affected by such declaration. - SEC.
+6. All laws, decrees, rules and regulations, other issuances or parts thereof inconsistent with the provisions of this Act are hereby repealed or modified accordingly. - SEC.
+7. This Act shall take effect fifteen (15) days after its complete publication in the Official Gazette or in two (2) newspapers of general circulation.